isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **Gasping for air**

 Gasping for air.
 (2019, Sep 21). *The Economist,* *432*, 64.
-Retrieved 2021, February 23, from Proquest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"}
+Retrieved 2021, February 23, from [Proquest Central](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} via NLB’s eResources website.

 Haze in Indonesia and Malaysia is thought to have caused more than 200,000 respiratory infections and prompted the closure of 1,500 schools, and the thick smoke could even disrupt air traffic.
 Indonesia's environment and forestry is cracking down hard on the illegal forest clearing method, but the government could be tougher yet.